mudkipme/MoeMemos/README.md

 *To use this app, you must have a self-hosted [✍️memos](https://github.com/usememos/memos) server set up and running.*

+**Moe Memos currently only supports Memos 0.21.0, as Memos 0.22.0 introduced major API-breaking changes and requires a lot of work to support.
+Please use the `0.21.0` Docker tag if you are using Moe Memos for now.**

 ## Installation

 [![Download Moe Memos on the App Store](https://memos.moe/app-store-badge.svg)](https://apps.apple.com/app/moe-memos/id1643902185)